OkekeMunachi/Limelight-1/README.md

-# Using HTML/CSS to design a flipping card for a product advertisement
+# Using HTML/CSS to design a flip card for a product advertisement